DataDog/hiring-engineers/answers.md

 Furthermore, the Monitor feature provides the capability to send custom email to notify the user about the value of the metric.

 ### Notification
-For example, the monitor can be configured the monitor’s message so that it will:
+For example, the monitor can configure monitor’s message so that it will:
 * Send an email whenever the monitor triggers.
 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.